-- The type of lamp present, e.g. halogen. - The Total Luminaire Power (rather than the nominal lamp power).
+- The type of lamp present, e.g. halogen. - The total luminaire power (rather than the nominal lamp power).

-For "Other" lamp types, the value for Total Luminaire Power must include the power draw of the lamp plus the losses of any control gear present (whether internal or external to the luminaire).
-This should be determined from the product catalogue listing for the lamp or fitting or alternatively may be directly measured as described in Section 5.4.4.
+For "Other" lamp types, the value for total luminaire power must include the power draw of the lamp plus the losses of any control gear present (whether internal or external to the luminaire).
+This should be determined from the product catalogue listing for the lamp or fitting or alternatively may be directly measured as described in Section 5.4.4 Measurement of non-standard lamp wattage.